Starting an e-commerce business from scratch is easy. Ensuring that your business succeeds—not so much.

 Zoey is an e-commerce platform built for online store owners who want a DIY solution.
 Instead of hiring a web developer to create your store for a high price, you can create your own beautiful store using one of their premade, sleek e-commerce templates.
 Zoey is not the cheapest option, so you’ll want to be ready to invest a minimum of $299 per month into your store if you choose them.
 You can start with a free trial to see if it’s right for you.

 Shopify is a popular e-commerce platform for startups.
 They too have a repertoire of beautiful themes that you can customize to fit your brand.
-They do have cheap plans starting at $9 per month, so if a lower out-of-pocket cost is your priority, then Shopify is a good place to start.
-You can sign up for a free trial with them here.
+They currently offer free training on how to start a successful dropshipping business.

 WordPress is an extremely popular platform for bloggers and service business owners, but they also offer tools to list and sell products on your site.
 It’s not nearly as e-commerce focused as Zoey or Shopify, but you can’t beat the price.
 The platform itself is free, and you can often find a free theme that meets your standards as well.
 You will need to self-host your website for a low monthly cost of $3.95 using a company like Siteground.